MustafaKhan670093/Public-Notes/Beautiful Soup.md

    tag.string.replace_with("This is another string")
    ```

-7. **Example Project**
+**Another Example Project**

 I am working on writing a program that takes in a movie name as an input and returns the IMDB rating of that movie.
 This is the code I have worked on so far:

    ```
    import requests
    from bs4 import BeautifulSoup